Referral schemes: make money from your friends and family

 When it comes to jobs it’s best to check out what your company offers if you recommend a friend for a position – but remember it might reflect badly on you if things don’t work out well after they’re offered a job!

 If you don’t have many friends or at least don't have enough who are in the market for a new broadband provider or bank account there’s a website that offers to pair up referrers and “friends”.

 Refer Me Happy lists the latest referral schemes from various companies.
-Top deals on the site at the moment include Sky, Virgin Media, Ocado, Next and Betfair.
+Top deals on the site at the moment include Sky, Virgin Media, Ocado, Three Mobile, Next and Betfair.

 There’s undoubtedly money to be made from these schemes, but are they a good idea?

-Also, in general, when it comes to current accounts and credit cards, what’s best for one customer might not be the ideal account for another.
+In general, when it comes to current accounts, mortgages and credit cards, what’s best for one customer might not be ideal for another.